ntlind/tensorflow-gru-example/README.md

   * **Consumer Recreational Spending** - We expect subscriptions to increase as consumer recreational spending increases.
 Consumer recreational spending data scraped from the US Bureau of Economic Analysis.
 * **Customer Preference**
   * **Promotional Subsidies** - Promotion data scraped from Dish Network's 10-Ks.
 We would expect higher promotional spend to correlate positively with increased customer acquisitions.
-  * **Sling TV Indicator** - Sling TV’s delivery medium, low price point, and specially-selected offerings will attract an entirely new market of customers who desire access to a select group of premium channels at an affordable price
+  * **Sling TV Indicator** - Sling TV’s delivery medium, low price point, and specially-selected offerings will attract an entirely new market of customers who desire access to a select group of premium channels at an affordable price.
 * **Other**
   * **Seasonality** - Dish’s annual reports note that most subscriber activations occur in the second half of each calendar year.
-This covariate involves the inclusion of three separate indicators (one for Q1, one for Q2, and one for Q3)
+This covariate involves the inclusion of three separate indicators (one for Q1, one for Q2, and one for Q3).

 ## Model Methodology
 To predict acquired customers over time, we will create two separate GRU layers and merge them into one ensembled model: